 “Since the children have flesh and blood, he too shared in their humanity so that by his death he might break the power of him who holds the power of death — that is, the devil — and free those who all their lives were held in slavery by their fear of death.”

 ~Hebrews 2:14-15 (TNIV).

-Oh the pungent glory of this thought: Jesus came to live as we currently do, that by that meekness of willingness to suffer like we do he could suffer inextricably more, and by that, crush the power of sin and death for all humankind.
+Oh the pungent glory of this thought: Jesus came to live as we currently do, that by the meek willingness to suffer, like we do, he could suffer inextricably more, and by that, crush the power of sin and death for all humankind.

 Our heavenly Lord is a practical God.